sidWAF/AWS-Projects1/instavote/README.md

 ArgoCD
 -----
 ArgoCD automatically pulls configurations from Kubernetes manifest files into your cluster.
-As long as ArgoCD is installed in your cluster and has access to your Yaml config files, ArgoCD will pull your applications into your cluster and attempt to start them.
+As long as ArgoCD is installed in your cluster and has access to your .yaml config files, ArgoCD will pull your applications into your cluster and attempt to start them.
 I've stored all the config files in /deploy.
 Make sure your ArgoCD client follows the path to this folder.

 Architecture
 -----